Sidney Nolan: Years at Heide (1941–1947)

 He lived for some time at the Reeds' home, "Heide" outside Melbourne (now the Heide Museum of Modern Art).
 Here he painted the first of his famous, iconic "Ned Kelly" series, reportedly with input from Sunday Reed.
 Nolan also conducted an open affair with Sunday Reed but subsequently married John Reed's sister, Cynthia in 1948 after Sunday refused to leave her husband.
-He had lived in a ménage à trois with the Reeds for several years and after his marriage he continued to see them and visited Heide at least once during their lifetimes.
+He had lived in a ménage à trois with the Reeds for several years and after his marriage, he continued to see them and visited Heide at least once during their lifetimes.
 The years there together have been seen as a dominating factor in the subsequent lives of them all.

 In November 1976, Cynthia Nolan ended her life by taking an overdose of sleeping pills in a London hotel.
-In 1978, Nolan married Mary née Boyd (1926–2016), youngest daughter within the Boyd family and previously married to John Perceval.
+In 1978, Nolan married Mary Boyd (1926–2016), youngest daughter within the Boyd family and previously married to John Perceval.